iCrazyBlaze/blog/_posts/2019-07-25-building-a-minecraft-mod.md

  - forge
 ---

-Recently, I have been hard at work building [Twitch Vs Minecraft](https://github.com/iCrazyBlaze/TwitchVsMinecraft), my first ever mod for Minecraft forge.
-In this post, I will be showing you how to create your first Minecraft mod using Forge 1.12.2, and I will answer some of the most commonly asked modding questions with full code.
+Recently, I have been hard at work building [Twitch Vs Minecraft](https://github.com/iCrazyBlaze/TwitchVsMinecraft), my first ever mod for Minecraft Forge.
+In this post, I will be showing you how to create your first Minecraft mod using the Forge API for Minecraft 1.12.2, and I will answer some of the most commonly asked modding questions with full code.

-> ***DISCLAIMER: THIS TUTORIAL CODE WILL NOT WORK IN VERSIONS ABOVE 1.12.2, AND HAS NOT BEEN TESTED WITH ANY VERSION BELOW.***
+> DISCLAIMER: THIS TUTORIAL CODE WILL NOT WORK IN VERSIONS ABOVE 1.12.2, AND HAS NOT BEEN TESTED WITH ANY VERSION BELOW.

 # Getting Started
 First, you will need to head over to the [Minecraft Forge Website](https://files.minecraftforge.net) and download the recommended MDK version.
 Once you have the zip file, extract it into a folder.
 Next, open a terminal in that folder and type the following command:
 ```
 gradlew setupDecompWorkspace
 ```
-If you're using Eclipse, you will then want to type
+If you're using Eclipse, you will then want to type:
 ```
 gradlew eclipse
 ```